One of the biggest puzzles in personal finance is the question, “is a car an asset?”.

 - Subaru WRX

-There are more cars that hold their value pretty well so before you purchase a vehicle ensure that it can hold its value over the years you own it and that it’s reliable.
+More cars hold their value pretty well, so before you purchase a vehicle, ensure that it can hold its value over the years you own it and that it’s reliable.

 Now let’s see how you can use your car to become an income-producing asset…